 THE GUARD ROOM A collection of ceremonial weapons in chiselled silver encrusted with precious stones.
 Oriental objects from the 17th century.
-A collection of miniatures painted on ivory brought back from India in the 19th century and porcelain from China and Japan.
+A collection of miniatures painted on ivory brought back from India in the 19th century.
+A display case with historical souvenirs of the 1st Duke of Blacas and the Count of Chambord (Henri V).
 The ceiling was painted as a "trompe l'œil" in the 17th century and looks exactly like marble.
-THE VAUBAN SALON This was the former interior chapel of the château and it became the Maréchal de Vauban's bedroom in the 18th century.
+THE VAUBAN SALON This was the former interior chapel of the château and it be-came the Maréchal de Vauban's bedroom in the 18th century.
 It contains a 16th century Italian cabinet with forty nine secret drawers inlaid with precious stones, a "Mazarin Bureau" in lemon and rosewood and some 16th century Brussels tapestries.
-THE CENTRAL GALLERY This arcaded gallery has a collections of 17th century Flanders tapestries based on cartoons by Téniers with intimate details of everyday country life.
+THE CENTRAL GALLERY This arcaded gallery has a collections of 17th century Brussels tapestries based on cartoons by Téniers with intimate details of everyday country life.
 THE GRAND STAIRCASE The grand straight staircase in the château, with its wrought iron banisters, was designed by Mansart.
 18th century sedan chair and 19th century canon.
 THE KING'S CHAMBER It was restored with high class furnishings in 1995.
 18th century silks with Chinese designs and furniture dating from 1770.
 A Polish style four poster bed from the reign of Louis XVI.
 A 17th century Venetian mirror.
 17th century block work parquet floor.
+It still has its original furniture.
 THE DUNGEON A construction typical of the Middle Ages.
 A spiral staircase leads to up to the wooden eaves from where there is a splendid view over the valley.